 Then there's a hidden cost.
 While a subsidized iPhone 6 and iPhone 6 Plus are cheaper upfront in the US, stores make up the difference with contract kickbacks.
 Not so with a smartwatch.
 Stores need a cut too.

-Apple is aiming for luxury given the sapphire glass-protected display, an imposing digital crown, two sizes and even the 18k gold colored edition.
-Expect prices for that version to climb even higher.
+Apple is clearly aiming for luxury given the sapphire glass-protected display, an imposing digital crown, two sizes and even the 18k gold edition.

 - See: Apple Watch bands guide for all 38 bands and cases, and nine faces